All Episodes

 He was the only person in this location at the time this fire ignited.

-Uh we have no other indication that any other person was there.
+We have no other indication that any other person was there.

-Um there were no fireworks at the time.
+There were no fireworks at the time.

 As evidence, authorities cited these images he generated of a burning city via AI.

-More than sixty eight hundred structures were leveled.
+More than 6,800 structures were leveled.

-Now months later it's still a sea of empty lots.
+Now months later, it's still a sea of empty lots.

 Just a handful of homes are currently being rebuilt.